invoiceninja/dockerfiles/README.md

 :bulb: Please consider posting your question on [StackOverflow](https://stackoverflow.com/) as this widens the audience that can help you.
 Just use the tag `invoice-ninja` and we are there to help.
 This is mostly related to the usage of Invoice Ninja and the docker setup.
 If you feel your question is directly related to a code change or you want to sent in a change + PR Github is the right place, of course.

-This image is based on `php:7.2-fpm` official version.

 :crown: **Features**

 :lock: Automatic HTTPS (:heart: [Caddy](https://caddyserver.com/))
 :hammer: Fully production-ready through docker-compose
 :pencil: Adjustable to your needs via environment variable

 ## Prerequisites